wganalytica/zogo-ahamoment/README.md

-# zogo-ahamoment
+# zogo-user-retention

+This series of explorations look into what factors indicate a loyal user base with high retention rates.
+Some explorations aim to find an aha moment for users based on different metrics.
 An Aha moment refers to a certain achievement that a user accomplishes on an app that increases their likelihood of being retained.
-This exploration looks into whether a certain number of completed modules or daily objectives leads to a user being retained.